 Nile Cruise

 A Nile cruise is a popular option for getting around Egypt.
-The boats sail down the Nile from Luxor and disembark at the country’s most popular destinations along the way.
+The boats sail down the Nile from Luxor and disembark at the country’s most popular destinations on the way.
 There are short cruises from Luxor and longer ones departing from Cairo.
 Most are all-inclusive.

 A cruise has its pros and cons and isn’t for everyone.
 You will be on the boat’s schedule and it’s more expensive than traveling independently.
 However, it will simplify travel for you and provide you with incredible scenery along the way.